TL;DR

 - Secondary keywords: landing pages, best webinar landing pages, webinar landing page examples

-You should include a mixture of primary, secondary, and semantic keywords in your landing page title and strategically in your sub-headings and body copy.
+Include a mix of primary, secondary, and semantic keywords in your page title, sub-headings, and body copy.

-Most SEO experts believe that the ideal keyword density is around 1-2%.
-This translates as 1 keyword per 100 words.
+Most SEO experts put the ideal keyword density at around 1 to 2%, which works out to about one keyword per 100 words.

 18. Tell Search Engines What Your Pictures Are